Emmotes/ic_spoilers/docs/cazrin.md

     "id": 2420,
     "flavour_text": "",
     "description": {
-        "desc": "Whenever a boss drops a Book, Cazrin collects $amount Books.
-The maximum number of Books she can collect during this adventure is tripled, but In Search of Knowledge's per Book damage boost to Sunny Disposition is reduced from 5% to $(amount___2)%. "
+        "desc": "Whenever a boss drops a Book, Cazrin collects $amount_desc Books.
+The maximum number of Books she can collect during this adventure is tripled, but In Search of Knowledge's per Book damage boost to Sunny Disposition is reduced from 5% to $(amount_desc___2)%. "
     },
     "effect_keys": [
         {